exonum/exonum-doc/src/architecture/services.md

 ### Commit Handler

-> There's also `before_commit` handler now.

 ```rust
 fn after_commit(&self, context: &ServiceContext) { }
 ```

 `after_commit` is invoked for every deployed service each time a block is committed in the blockchain locally.
-This method is so far the only example of [event-based processing](#event-handling).
+This method is example of [event-based processing](#event-handling).
 The method receives the service context, which can be used to inspect the blockchain state, create transactions and push them in the queue for broadcasting, etc.